nyggus/easycheck/docs/use_assertion.rst

 In this scenario, actually, the assertion was incorrect.
 It showed that our preliminary assumption that the cumulative length cannot be zero was incorrect.
 It can, when none of the elements has length or has length over zero.
 Hence, the only thing we need to do is to change the assertion to :code:`length >= 0`.

-This example showed that assertions can help catch not only incorrect implementation, but also incorrect understanding or implementation of the function or its purpose.
+This example showed that assertions can help catch not only incorrect implementation, but also incorrect understanding of the function or its purpose..